RayHightower/RayHightower.com/_posts/2018-02-15-mob-programming-fullstack-open-source-at-8th-light.markdown

 >With enough eyeballs, all bugs are shallow.<br/>~Linus Torvalds

-Developers who want to ramp up their skills are in for two special nights at 8th Light.
+Next week, 8th Light offers two events for knowledge-hungry developers:

-* Tue, 2/20/2018: Mob Programming, with Woody Zull
+* Tue, 2/20/2018: Mob Programming, with [Woody Zuill](https://scna.softwarecraftsmanship.org/#6)
 * Wed, 2/21/2018: Fullstack Open Source

+Both events will be held at the [8th Light](http://8thlight.com) office in downtown Los Angeles.
 The Mob Programming event will be filmed and refreshments will be served.
-The footage may be used on cleancoders.com or in any of Woody Zull's training material.
+Video footage may be used on [cleancoders.com](http://cleancoders.com) or in any of Woody Zull's training material.
 By participating your consenting to the use of the footage in that context.

 <!--more-->

+### About Mob Programming
-Mob programming is a way to increase the quality of code while reducing bugs.
+Perhaps you're familiar with pair programming: Two developers working together to solve a single problem.
+Mob programming takes pairing to another level.
+At Tuesday's even, Woody Zuill will demonstrate how mob programming can increase the quality of code while reducing bugs.

-[Be sure to RSVP here](https://www.meetup.com/LA-Software-Craftsmanship/events/247787129/) so that we can have refreshments waiting for you.
+[Be sure to RSVP here](https://www.meetup.com/LA-Software-Craftsmanship/events/247787129/) to get the exact address and so that we can have refreshments waiting for you.
 See you then!

+### About Fullstack Open Source

+One of the best ways to ramp up in skill: Work with others who have the same goal.
+All developers are welcome to participate regardless of skill level.

+As always, you can [RSVP for Fullstack Open Source here](https://www.meetup.com/la-fullstack/events/xnkccpyxdbcc/) so we can order refreshments for you.

+See you soon!